APPLY TO BE A VENDOR

 FOOD VENDOR INFORMATION

 As directed by the Clatsop County Environmental Health Department, food vendor staff and/or volunteers are not allowed to eat in their booth.
-Workers can drink out of a covered container with a straw or handle.
+Workers may drink out of a covered container with a straw or handle.

 Food vendors are primarily set up inside a large Food Tent adjacent to the Main Arena.
 Although unlikely, hazards to your set-up may include uneven surfaces and moist working environment.
 Vendor space in the Food Tent is outlined, but pipe & drape backwall and sidewalls are not available.
 You must set up all flammable equipment at least 10’ from any structure, including the event tent and/or nearby buildings.
-Food vendors inside the Food Tent can bring their own 10’ x 10’ pop-up tent, but it MUST be certified flame retardant.

 ALCOHOL VENDOR INFORMATION